jzacsh/vcsq/README.md

 ### TODOs

-- [x] cleanup/finish rename of objects to vcsq (from old vcst) (and also just stop prefixing any internal objects with the library's name; idk why the heck I did that).
 - [ ] **finish tail-end of feature-set**: see lines in vcsq-cli/src/lib.rs
   disabled in release
   - try `cargo build --release` to turn these back off